TimelineCpp20Interruption

 What’s next?

-As mentioned, std::thread has one big weakness.
-When you forget to join it, its destructor calls std::terminate, and your program crashed. std::jthread (C++20) overcomes this counter-intuitive weakness and is also interruptible.
+As mentioned, std::thread has one significant weakness.
+When you forget to join it, its destructor calls std::terminate, and your program crashes. std::jthread (C++20) overcomes this counter-intuitive weakness and is also interruptible.

 Thanks, in particular, to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, Richard Sargeant, Rusty Fleming, John Nebel, Mipko, Alicja Kaminska, Slavko Radman, and David Poole.